 Open the Plus500 trading application, click the tab „trade“ > Crypto currencies > Ethereum

 Decide whether the price of Ethereum will rise or fall.
-With short position, you predict a decline in the price.
-With buy position (sometimes also called a long position) you assume that the price will go up.
+With a short position, you predict a decline in the price.
+With a buy position (sometimes also called a long position) you assume that the price will go up.

 Now you are all set and done.
 Please carefully monitor your Ethereum trade and react to the price movement, you can freely use a stop loss or a take profit functions on the Plus500 platform.
 These two tools will close the trade for you once the price reaches a certain level which you have entered in the options of the trade.

 Ethereum at Plus500 – spreads and overnight fees

 Plus500 has a very tight spread on Ethereum, on 02.04.2019 the spread was only $1.45.
 This fee might differ on different days, but it is very likely it’s going to be very similar.
 Plus500 also charges an overnight fee if you do not close your position at the end of the trading day.
 This fee is now on the buy positions for Ethereum -0,0506% and for sell positions +0,0397%.
 This amount is either added or subtracted from your investment according to the direction you chose.
 There are no commissions on Ethereum or any other trading asset.

 Plus500 – Current chart of Ethereum

 Ethereum at Plus500 is suitable for day traders as well as for crypto swing traders.
 Day traders can get into the trade, make a good amount of pips (if their prediction is correct) and get out.
 A volatile market is a perfect environment for them, but they also need to be extra cautious with their price speculations as they can also lose money.
 The fact that the Ethereum market is highly volatile also proves its history in which the Ethereum price changed during a single day by an incredible 30%.